Undergraduate Studies

 June 13–15, 2025

-Organizers of the tenth Mennonite/s Writing conference invite proposals for critical and creative presentations on any aspect of Mennonite literature, including the 2024 conference theme of "Words at Work and Play."
+Organizers of the 10th Mennonite/s Writing conference invite proposals for critical and creative presentations on any aspect of Mennonite literature, including the 2025 conference theme of "Words at Work and Play."

-Please send proposals as 250-word abstracts (with short contributor biographies) to mennowritingx:@:cmu.ca by November 1, 2024.
+Please send proposals (for approximately 20-minute presentations) as 250-word abstracts (with short contributor biographies) to mennowritingx:@:cmu.ca by November 1 the new deadline of November 29, 2024.

 Print This Page